giuliavezzani/giuliavezzani_old.github.io/index.md

 of reaching goals by working on individual basis and teaming up with my collegues.
 I feel dealing with challenging problems very exciting and thus I am very prone to work hard and find suitable solutions.

+# 6 facts about me
+- _Automation engineer_, with one year experience on the humanoid robot _iCub_.
+- Considerable theoretical background in automation and _Bayesian filtering_.
+- Proven _C++ skills_, with a good knowledge of YARP and iCub libraries.
+- 3 years experience on _Linux_-based systems.
+- _Hardware experience_ with the humanoid robotic platform iCub.
+- Main interests in _humanoid robotics_: grasping, localization, manupilation, perception, vision and 3D object modeling.

 [Link to another page](another-page).

 There should be whitespace between paragraphs.